Tonsil Cancer

 Risk Factors

-Tobacco-alcohol-related tonsil cancer is mostly the cancer of older, alcohol and tobacco user males with more comorbidities.
+Tobacco-alcohol-related tonsil cancer is mostly the cancer of older males who are alcohol and tobacco users and have more comorbidities.
 On the contrary, HPV-related tonsil cancer is common in younger ages and both sexes.
 People with HPV-related tonsil cancers have less or no tobacco and alcohol use compared to the first group.
 However, people who do not use tobacco, do not drink alcohol, and are negative for HPV can also get tonsil cancer.

 Tobacco use and alcohol consumption